-Group employment services are provided in regular business, industry, and community settings for groups of two to eight recipients with disabilities.
-Supported employment grou \p services must be provided in a manner that promotes integration into the workplace and interaction between recipients and individuals without disabilities in those workplaces.
+Group employment services are provided in regular business, industry, and community settings for groups of two to eight beneficiaries with disabilities.
+Supported employment group services must be provided in a manner that promotes integration into the workplace and interaction between beneficiaries and individuals without disabilities in those workplaces.